 But here’s the fun part: Create your own Spa Water!

+So hit up the farm market for some fresh produce, and create your own pitcher of Something in the Water.
 Check out these ideas from some fancy-schmancy spas across the country:

-- Lemon, lime, and orange
+- Citrus Refresher: Lemon, lime, and orange

-- Lemon and cucumber
+- Lemon Aid: Lemon and cucumber

-- Cucumber, orange, and basil
+- Riviera: Cucumber, orange, and basil

-- Cucumber, lemon, and mint
+- The Sandcastle: Cucumber, lemon, and mint

-- Mint and lime (“spa mojito”)
+- Spa Mojito: Mint and lime

-- Mandarin orange and blueberries
+- Darlin Clementine: Mandarin orange and blueberries

-- Strawberries, lime, and cucumber
+- Berries with a Twist: Strawberries, lime, and cucumber

 …or create your own special blend of spa waters!